greydevv/mango-compiler/README.md

 ### Introduction
-This repository hosts the compiler for my custom programming language, `Katana`.
-I'm pretty indecisive when naming things, so `Katana` might change in the future.
+This repository hosts the compiler for my custom programming language, Katana.
+I'm pretty indecisive when naming things, so Katana might change in the future.
 Oops.

 Katana is a programming language inspired by the likes of